geopm/geopm/CONTRIBUTING.md

     gerrit documentation on how to create review request.
     See <https://review.gerrithub.io/Documentation/intro-quick.html>.
 2. The patch owner marks the patch CR+1 (code review) and V+1 (verified) when complete.
-    a.
 CR+1 signifies that the code compiles, and the code is sufficient and correct per the patch owner and/or the person scoring it.
-    b.
 V+1 signifies the code has been tested/vetted and is ready to be merged per the patch owner and/or the person scoring it.
 Verified means passing all unit tests (and, if possible, all integration tests) before and after this patch was introduced.
 In general, the patch owner is the only person that needs to verify the patch, but in some cases, dev team members may explicitly cherry-pick and test a patch on behalf of a submitter.
 3. Dev team members (NOT the patch owner) review the patch only after (2) is complete.
 The last person to review a patch should mark it CR+2 instead of +1.
 Once the patch has been marked CR+2 and V+1, it can be